-For questions about this document, please contact Customer Service at 888.389.6648 for additional information.
-(TTY users should call 711).
+For questions about this document, please contact Customer Service at 833.939.0983 (TTY users should call 711).
 Hours are 7 days a week, 8 a.m. to 8 p.m.

-This plan, PriorityMedicare Key, is offered by Priority Health Medicare.
+This plan, PriorityMedicare D-SNP, is offered by Priority Health Medicare.
 (When this Evidence of Coverage says "we," "us," or "our," it means Priority Health Medicare.
-When it says "plan" or "our plan," it means PriorityMedicare Key.)
+When it says "plan" or "our plan," it means PriorityMedicare D-SNP.)

-This information is available in a different format, including braille, large print, and audio CD.
+This information is available in a different format, including braille, large print and audio CD.